 When navigating Projects with the Project Explorer the workbench automatically builds the selected project, displaying build messages in the Message Console.
 Whilst this is beneficial it can have a detremental impact on performance of the workbench when authoring large projects.
-The auto-
+The automatic build can now be disabled with the org.kie.build.disable-project-explorer System Property.
+Set the value to true to disable.
+The default value is false.

-2.2.3.
+2.2.6.
 Support for SCP style git Repository URLs